ora0600/confluent-cdc-workshop/terraform/aws/oraclexe21c/README.md

 * (from preparation) Having an AWS Account, with AWS Key and Secret, see [manage access keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html).
 My AWS access key has these permission policies aligned: AdministratorAccess, AmazonEC3FullAccess, AmazonS3FullAccess and AmazonRedshiftFullAccess
 * (from preparation) having AWS compute key pair created (for the SSH Access) see [AWS docu](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html)
 * (from preparation) terraform installed (I am running v.1.6.6)
 * (this is generated automatically ) knowing your current Public IP Address, see [my IP](https://www.myip.com/) and the EGRESS IP List from Confluent cloud.
 This will be automatically added in `.aws_env`file.
+It will happen that MYIP was not correct generated, so please change if necessary.
 * (optional for Oracle XE) Accept the OTN License (for playing with Oracle), see [OTN License](https://www.oracle.com/downloads/licenses/standard-license.html)
 * (optional) you could run SQL Developer and SQL*Plus on your desktop